 - Amy was widowed at the age of 26, just three years after losing her mother.
 Her grief launched her personal journey to discovering how to become mentally strong.

-- Amy’s advice is frequently featured by major news outlets, including CNN, Business Insider, Fox News, Oprah.com, Elle, Cosmopolitan, Fast Company, and Today.
+- Amy’s advice is frequently featured by major news outlets, including CNN, Good Morning America, Fox News, Oprah.com, Elle, Cosmopolitan, Fast Company, and Today.

 - She appears in a Red Bull TV show called Visions of Greatness.